onefinestay/react-daterange-picker/README.md

 * Show any number of months at the same time.
 * Visually represent half day states.

+## React Version

+As of version 1.0.0, the react-daterange-picker component supports React 0.14

+If you wish to user an older version of React, please use react-daterange-picker v0.12.x or below.

 ## Contribute

 Please feel to contribute to this project by making pull requests.
 You can see a